keyancaigou/VFE/baseline/readme.md

 ## 🔒 Terms of Use

-Our MovieChat is a research preview intended for **non-commercial use only**.
-You **must NOT** use MovieChat for any illegal, harmful, violent, racist, or sexual purposes.
+Our baseline is a research preview intended for **non-commercial use only**.
+You **must NOT** use baseline for any illegal, harmful, violent, racist, or sexual purposes.
 You are strictly prohibited from engaging in any activity that may potentially violate these guidelines.

 ---